 - Aioli with chopped chipotles in adobo sauce

 - I’ve given no measurements on purpose, nor directions.
 I think everyone knows how to assemble a sandwich.
-If, for some reason I cannot possibly imagine, you do not, put all the ingredients between the two slices of bread.
+If you do not, put all the ingredients between the two slices of bread.
 As for how much, I’ll let you decide; you know your tastes best.
-For my one sandwich, I used four slices of bacon, ½ an onion, a few slices of tomato, a handful of parsley and more chipotle aioli than I’ll ever admit to.
+For my one sandwich, I used four slices of bacon, 1/2 an onion, a few slices of tomato, a handful of parsley, and more chipotle aioli than I’ll ever admit to using.